thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

-Write a `CREATE TABLE` SQL command that'll create an `awards` table for the following entities.
+Execute the `CREATE TABLE movies` SQL command from above.
+Then, write a `CREATE TABLE` SQL command that'll create an `awards` table for the following entities.

 ```text
  id | movie_id | kind  |                                 name                                 |      received_at